dfelinto/blender-manual/manual/interface/annotate_tool.rst

    Annotations tool in a node editor.

-The annotation tool can be activated in the Toolbar on the left side.
+The annotation tool can be activated in the Toolbar and has following sub-tools:
-It has a couple of sub-tools listed below.

 .. _tool-annotate-freehand: